andrewrk/genesis/README.md

 An Event can be one of these types:

- * Automation - this describes a parameter to modulate
+ * Automation - this describes a Parameter to modulate
  * Notes - "midi" data
  * Sample

+### Parameter

+A Parameter is automatable.
+A Parameter has these fields:

+ * minimum value
+ * maximum value
+ * default value